notlosca/notlosca/README.md

 ### 👋🏼 Hi everyone, I'm Lorenzo

-I'm a master student at Politecnico di Torino.
+I'm an assistant researcher at IDSIA USI-SUPSI in Lugano, Switzerland.

 Currently working on visual servoing for autonomous nano-drones.